 Monitor you credit activity

 Your report shows your borrowing and repayment history.
 It’s the “who, what, where and when” of your credit history.
 It’s your responsibility to make sure it’s accurate.
-Download your credit report for free every six to 12 months at annualcreditreport.com to verify the information is correct.
-You can also get one free report per year from each of the credit bureaus.
-If you see any incorrect information, contact the credit bureau to correct or dispute the contents.
+View and download your credit report for free every week at annualcreditreport.com to verify the information is correct.
+Your free weekly report is a result of the impact of COVID-19 on many families’ finances.
+Previously, you could only view your report once per quarter.
+If you see incorrect information, contact the credit bureau to correct or dispute the contents.

 Using credit wisely means you’ll more likely qualify for a mortgage, better rates on loans and potentially more credit, if you need it.
-Plus, deposits may be waived for apartment leases and utility accounts, while insurance providers will offer better rates.
-And employers who run background checks will consider you a responsible job candidate.
+Plus, deposits may be waived for apartment leases and utility accounts, while insurance providers may offer better rates.
+And employers who run background checks may consider you a responsible job candidate.